Explicit Coleman integration for curves: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Amnon Besser, Netan Dogra, Alan Lauder and Steffen M\"{u}ller for helpful discussions.
+We would like to thank Amnon Besser, Netan Dogra, Alan Lauder, Steffen M\"{u}ller, and Floris Vermeulen for helpful discussions, as well as the anonymous referees for their valuable comments on earlier versions of this manuscript.
 Balakrishnan is supported in part by NSF grant DMS-1702196, the Clare Boothe Luce Professorship (Henry Luce Foundation), and Simons Foundation grant \#550023.
 Tuitman is a Postdoctoral Researcher of the Fund for Scientific Research FWO - Vlaanderen. \\